 The Centre for Industrial Energy, Materials and Products (CIE-MAP), with its directorate at Leeds, brings together engineers, designers, environmental scientists, economists and other social scientists to identify the solutions needed to deliver a substantial reduction in industrial energy demand.
 With many of the efficiency gains already made in some sectors, reducing industrial energy requires a wider investigation considering the key drivers of energy demand.
 CIE-MAP takes into account the UK’s global energy requirement to meet its demand for products and explores how to change our use of products, increase efficiency and explore material substitution options to deliver a reduction in industrial energy demand.
 Our approach of including every point in the supply chain in our research helps to determine the most effective energy demand reduction strategies.
 Using these strategies industry could make a substantial contribution towards climate mitigation goals while also improving productivity and creating employment opportunities.

-• Government needs to implement an ‘energy demand management strategy’ that promotes energy efficiency while reducing demand, recognising this as a cross-departmental responsibility.
+- Government needs to implement an ‘energy demand management strategy’ that promotes energy efficiency while reducing demand, recognising this as a cross-department responsibility.